 Non-exercise activity thermogenesis (NEAT) is a scientific term for daily calories burned.
 All the regular activities you do in a day are NEAT activities.
 The name sounds a bit fancy, but it includes all the simple activities like cooking, doing dishes, cleaning, walking, and even sleeping–Yeah, you heard it!

 On the contrary, the intentional exercises you do for weight or fat loss are physical activities.
 Physical activity, no doubt, plays a vital role in fat loss.
-But if you focus on your NEAT, you can take your health and well-being to a whole new level.
+But if you focus on your NEAT, you can take your health and well-being to a new level.

 The Comprehensive Science Behind NEAT:

 The energy balance equation explains the science behind energy expenses throughout the day.
-It suggests that the energy you spend the whole day is the sum of your Resting Metabolic Rate, NEAT Activity, Physical Activity, and Thermic Effect of Food.
+It suggests that the energy you spend the whole day is the sum of your Resting Metabolic Rate, NEAT Activity, Physical Activity, and the Thermic Effect of Food.